s2ward/talesoftibia.com/README.md

     - This could be added to ease development if the site grows.
     - Since we are running serverless, I'd like these to be short jobs running in GitHub Actions.
 I can help and setup pipelines / infra bits.
     - Backend functions could be Cloudflare workers or AWS Api-Gateway -> Lambda, preferrably workers.

+#### Disclaimer

+All source material within Tibia is made by CipSoft GmbH.
+I do not own nor did I make any Pictures, books or NPC transcripts and more.
+This is merely a fan-based site to indulge in Tibia.